The Role of the Judiciary: Restoring Rules-Based Legitimacy

 Political Considerations

 Opposition argument: “This interferes with judicial independence” Response: Ethics rules govern financial conduct, not judicial decisions.
-Judges must be independent from financial interests, not accountable to them.
+Transparency requirements govern explanation of decisions, not their content.
+Judges must be independent from financial interests, not exempt from accountability.
 Congress already sets binding ethics rules for all other federal judges—this simply extends them to Supreme Court.

 Opposition argument: “The Supreme Court can regulate itself” Response: 230+ years of history prove otherwise.
 Voluntary guidelines have failed.
-Every other branch has external oversight—judiciary should not be exception.
+The Court adopted a Code of Conduct in 2023 with no enforcement mechanism — and shadow docket usage has continued to expand.
+Every other branch has external oversight — the judiciary should not be the exception.

-Opposition argument: “This is unconstitutional” Response: Article III protects salary and tenure, not financial self-dealing.
-Congress has clear authority under Necessary and Proper Clause.
+Opposition argument: “This is unconstitutional” Response: Article III protects salary and tenure, not financial self-dealing or unexplained rulings.
+Congress has clear authority under the Necessary and Proper Clause.
 Existing ethics rules for lower courts have withstood constitutional challenge.
+Requiring explanation of decisions is a procedural standard, not a substantive one.

 Political strategy:

-- Frame as “equal accountability”—same rules for all judges
+- Frame as “equal accountability” — same rules for all judges, same transparency expected from all institutions

 - Emphasize bipartisan support for ethics reform (polling shows 70%+ support across parties)

-- Highlight specific examples of ethics violations to build public pressure
+- Highlight specific examples of ethics violations and unexplained rulings to build public pressure

 - Use reconciliation process if necessary (ethics rules affect federal spending through enforcement mechanisms)